 This critical filter keeps your house cozy and air healthy.
 How often you should change your air filter depends on the type of filter you have.
 Flat filters should be changed monthly, while pleated filters should be changed every three months.
 If you’re unsure if your filter should be changed, take it out and angle it to the light.
 Install a new one if you can’t see light through it.

 If someone in your family suffers from allergies or asthma, we advise installing a filter with a higher MERV rating.
 The greater the number this is, the better your filter is at eliminating contaminants.

 Keep fresh air moving by opening windows whenever the weather allows.
 We also suggest running exhaust fans in your bathroom and kitchen regularly to eliminate pollutants and draw in more fresh air.

 4. Talk with Our Indoor Air Quality Pros

-From whole-home air purifiers to HEPA filters, Service Experts Heating & Air Conditioning has a resolution to help your household breathe more easily.
+From whole-home air purifiers, Service Experts Heating & Air Conditioning has a resolution to help your household breathe more easily.
 We’ll help you choose the right option during your free home comfort assessment.
 Contact us at 407-329-7661 to request yours now!